 You can find micro-A ports, micro-B ports, and some newer versions that also come with a Type-C port.

-So it’s necessary to check the ports of the devices you want to connect before buying a micro USB extension cable.
+So, checking the ports of the devices you want to connect is necessary before buying a micro USB extension cable.

 Some solar panels also use micro USB cables; the extension cords can help establish connections over increased distances.